Click the + sign or question to expand and view the answer.

 Refer to the Property Assessment page for more information.

 Unfortunately, the Town of Oshkosh cannot legally survey or otherwise establish the location of property markers for property owners.
 The property owner is responsible for preserving and/or documenting the location of their property stakes.
-Maps and aerial photos are available at Winnebago County GIS or contact the Winnebago County Property Lister who may be useful to residents in an attempt to locate their own stakes.
-Ultimately it may be necessary to hire a licensed Surveyor to legally re-establish the location of property lines.
+Maps and aerial photos are available at Winnebago County GIS or contact the Winnebago County Property Lister which may be useful tools to get an idea of where lot lines are.

 Report a Hazard or Complaint